 One might surmise that if Davis weren't married to "Die Hard 2" and "Cliffhanger" director Renny Harlin, who directed "Long Kiss," Davis might have steered clear of the action genre entirely.
 But you can tell she poured herself into becoming her hard-hitting heroine emotionally and physically, doing many of her own stunts and diving into her character's emotional dexterity.

-Geena Davis in "The Long Kiss Goodnight" 1996 (Hulton Archive/Getty Images)Charly reasserts herself and her worth by saving herself – and America! – but it also sprouts from her inner conflict over being a mother, a role the spy never intended to take on.
+Geena Davis in "The Long Kiss Goodnight" 1996 (Hulton Archive/Getty Images)Charly reasserts her inner steel and her worth by saving herself – and America! – but it also sprouts from her inner conflict over being a mother, a role the spy never intended to take on.
 Charly is a manifestation of every woman's secret or sublimated wild side, which is what makes her Atlantic City D.I.Y. makeover so thrilling.

 And yet, who is Christmas for if not children, actual and the ones at heart?
 Charly's choice to embrace Samantha as a part of her rescues her and Caitlin in a crucial moment where their lives depend on Charly's ability to make a baby doll into a weapon, and Caitlin's faith that her mom would come back to her.
 In the same way, the holiday survivor in Sam – Charly – instills in her daughter what becomes one of the movie's signature hero lines: "Life is pain.
 You just get used to it!"